trennlinie

 Fletch: "Yes, nowadays even the rock journalists like us."

-Martin: "In the 80s we were at least hated.
-Now everybody accepts electronic music and we are in the pop shelves.
-We're terrible mainstream.
-We wouldn't make any albums anymore if we weren't sure they're important and relevant also beyond their time.
+Martin: "In the '80s, we were at least hated.
+Now, everybody accepts electronic music, and we are in the pop shelves.
+We're terribly mainstream.
+We wouldn't make any albums anymore if we weren't sure they're important and relevant beyond their time.
 It would be really sad to be like the Rolling Stones.
-Everybody wants to see them but then they only want to hear Paint It Black or Satisfaction."
+Everybody wants to see them, but then they only want to hear Paint It Black or Satisfaction."

 Fletch: "But, Martin, people also come to us because of Just Can't Get Enough."[6]

 Martin: "Ich habe Deutsch in der Schule gelernt.
 Und ich habe eine Weile in Berlin gelebt.
-Ich hatte eine deutsche Freundin." (laughed) "Ja, ich spreche nicht gut Deutsch, aber ich spreche okay Deutsch."
+Ich hatte eine deutsche Freundin." (laughs) "Ja, ich spreche nicht gut Deutsch, aber ich spreche okay Deutsch."

-(I learned German at school.
-And I lived in Berlin for a while.
-I had a German girlfriend.
-I don't speak German well but I speak German okay.)
+[I have studied German at school.
+And I have been living in Berlin for a while.
+I also had a German girlfriend.
+Yes, I don't speak very good German, but I speak okay German.]

-Dave: "Spiegelei mit Bratkartoffeln - ohne Toast." (laughed)[7]
+Dave: "I'll stick to 'Spiegelei mit Bratkartoffeln - ohne Toast'." (laughs)[17]

-In another interview the DM members were asked to say, separated from each other, what they like at the other two.
+In another interview the band members were asked to say, separate from each other, what they liked about the other two.

 Fletch: "Martin, I've known him since the age of 11, and he's one of the nicest men I've ever met.
 Dave, he staggers me with his performance every night."